-For designs using low ESR output capacitors such as ceramics, a value as high as $K{IND} = 0.3$ may be desirable.
-When using higher ESR output capacitors, $K{IND} = 0.2$ yields better results.
-Because the inductor ripple current is part of the current mode PWM control system, the inductor ripple current should always be greater than 150 mA for stable PWM operation.
+For designs using low ESR output capacitors such as ceramics, a value as high as $K{\text{IND}} = 0.3$ may be desirable.
+When using higher ESR output capacitors, $K{\text{IND}} = 0.2$ yields better results.
+Since the inductor ripple current is part of the current mode PWM control system, the inductor ripple current should always be greater than 150 mA for stable PWM operation.
 In a wide input voltage regulator, it is best to choose relatively large inductor ripple current.
 This provides sufficient ripple current with the input voltage at the minimum.

-For this design example, $K{IND} = 0.3$ and the inductor value is calculated to be 5.1 μ H. It is important that the RMS current and saturation current ratings of the inductor not be exceeded.
-The RMS and peak inductor current can be found from Equation 30 and Equation 31 (using Equation 29).
-For this design, the RMS inductor current is 5 A and the peak inductor current is 5.79 A. The chosen inductor is a WE 744325550, which has a saturation current rating of 12 A and an RMS current rating of 10 A. This inductor also has a typical inductance of 5.5 μH at no load and 4.8 μ H at a 5-A load.
-Lastly, the chosen inductor has a DCR of 10.3 m Ω .
+For this design example, $K{IND}=0.3$ and the minimum inductor value is calculated to be 4.8 μ H. The nearest standard value is 5.6 μ H. It is important that the RMS current and saturation current ratings of the inductor not be exceeded.
+The RMS and peak inductor current can be found from Equation 30 and Equation 31.
+For this design, the RMS inductor current is 3.5 A, and the peak inductor current is 3.95 A. The chosen inductor is a WE 7443552560, which has a saturation current rating of 7.5 A and an RMS current rating of 6.7 A.